 - FREDDIE MAC

-The above agencies have their own minimum mortgage lending guidelines.
-However, each lender can set its own overlays on top of the minimum guidelines.
+The above agencies have their minimum mortgage lending guidelines.
+However, each lender can set its overlays on top of the minimum guidelines.

 FHA Mortgage Guidelines On Credit Scores

 Basic mortgage lending guidelines for FHA loans are the following:

-- Minimum 580 credit scores to qualify for 3.5% down payment home purchase FHA loan
+- Minimum 580 credit scores to qualify for a 3.5% down payment home purchase FHA loan

 - The Automated Underwriting System Findings (AUS) will state the conditions borrowers need to abide by

-- However, borrowers 580 to 620 score, rental verification may be required if AUS conditions for it
+- However, borrowers with 580 to 620 scores, rental verification may be required if AUS conditions for it

-- Maximum of 43% debt to income ratios are allowed to get an approve/eligible per Automated Underwriting System (AUS)
+- A maximum of 43% debt to income ratios are allowed to get an approve/eligible per Automated Underwriting System (AUS)

-- Borrowers with credit scores over 620 can have a maximum debt to income ratios capped at 46.9% front end, 56.9% back end for approve/eligible per AUS
+- Borrowers with credit scores over 620 can have maximum debt-to-income ratios capped at 46.9% front-end and 56.9% back-end for approve/eligible per AUS.

 FHA Mortgage Lending Guidelines After Bankruptcy And Housing Event

-FHA has mandatory waiting requirements after bankruptcy and/or housing event.
-2-year waiting period after Chapter 7 Bankruptcy discharged date to qualify for FHA Home Loans.
-3 year waiting period after a foreclosure, deed in lieu of foreclosure, or short sale.
+FHA has mandatory waiting requirements after bankruptcy or housing event.
+The 2-year waiting period after the Chapter 7 Bankruptcy discharge date to qualify for FHA home loans.
+The 3-year waiting period after a foreclosure, deed-in-lieu of foreclosure, or short sale.